I’m a little embarrassed at how badly I wanted this bag.

 Filson’s canvas and twill come from British Millerain, a fantastic textiles manufacturer in Rochedale England, while Bradley Mountain gets theirs from Fairfield Textiles, a fantastic manufacturer based in New Jersey.

-Both companies make their bags in the US with vegetable tanned leather: Filson is in the Pacific Northwest while Bradley Mountain is based in San Diego in a tiny shop with just 4 full-time employees.
-If supporting small American business is your thing, definitely Bradley Mountain is a better pick than Filson.
+Bradley Mountain makes their bags in the US with vegetable-tanned leather and Filson makes most of their bags overseas.
+Filson is in the Pacific Northwest while Bradley Mountain is based in San Diego in a tiny shop with just 4 full-time employees.
+If supporting small American businesses is your thing, definitely Bradley Mountain is a better pick than Filson.

 [Related: Filson’s Dryden Backpack vs Journeyman]